timm/shortr/etc/src/docs/oo.md

 - ROWS hold many ROWs which are summarized in COLs.
 - COLs can be either SYMboliuc or NUMeric).
 - Two helper classes are:
-  - SOME, that keeps a sample of the data.
+  - SOME: keeps a sample of the data.
-  - BIN, that tracks what goal variables are seen within some range.
+  - BIN:  tracks what goal variables are seen within some range.

 Data from disk is read into a ROWS, from which we do some clustering (and each cluster is new ROWS object, containing a subset